zenml-io/zenml/docs/book/component-gallery/artifact-stores/gcloud-gcs.md

 ## How do you use it?

-Aside from the fact that the artifacts are stored in GCP Cloud Storage, using the GCS Artifact Store is no different than [using any other flavor of Artifact Store](./artifact-stores.md#how-to-use-it).
+Aside from the fact that the artifacts are stored in GCP Cloud Storage, using the GCS Artifact Store is no different from [using any other flavor of Artifact Store](./artifact-stores.md#how-to-use-it).